 4. Upon Becoming a Member

-Prior to receiving your online account management credentials and entry access, if applicable, you must attend a new member orientation to receive instruction on use of Pastel accommodations and additional Pastel services.
+Prior to receiving your online account management credentials and entry access, you must attend a new member orientation to receive instruction on use of Pastel accommodations and additional Pastel services.

 5. Your Business Activity